NBISweden/workshop-reproducible-research/docs/setup.md

 tools.

 !!! attention "Windows users"
-    Although most of the tutorials are best to run in the Linux Bash Shell or in a Docker container if you are a Windows user (see information in the [intro](tutorial_intro.md)), both R and RStudio run well directly on Windows.
-You may therefore want to install Windows versions of these software (if you haven't done so already) when doing this tutorial, if you're having trouble using Conda.
+    In case you are having trouble installing R and RStudio using Conda, both run well directly on Windows and you may therefore want to install Windows versions of these software for this tutorial (if you haven't done so already).
     Conda is, however, the recommended way.

 !!! note "RStudio and Conda"
     In some cases RStudio doesn't play well with Conda due to differing